-These officers called others and after a while, a dark blue van from the Slovenian police arrived, with 2 police officers, a man and a woman in it.
+The respondent reports that these officers called others and after a while, a dark blue van from the Slovenian police arrived, with 2 police officers, a man and a woman in it.
 They forced the group members to sit inside and after 20-25 minutes, at around 4:30pm, they arrived at a police station.
 As the respondent did not remember where they got apprehended he was unable to indicate where this police station might have been.

 In the police station, after giving some food and water, and waiting for 2h, they were called one by one to answer some questions.
 A female police officer was asking the questions and a male officer was sitting next to her all the time.
 The respondent said that they asked lots of questions, like from which countries they entered Slovenia and if they knew the driver, to which, they answered that they came from Serbia and Croatia, and they did not know the driver.
 One hour later, they were called again one by one to ask about their personal information like their age, and they registered their phones.
 The friend of the respondent who was part of the army in Afghanistan had a kind of ID card backing it.
 After a while, they were called again one by one to answer all the questions again and the authorities took their fingerprints.
 This time, they were also asked if they wanted to stay in Slovenia, to which, they answered yes, that they wanted to ask for asylum there.
 After 20-25 minutes of interview each and 45 minutes waiting, they were called to get tasted for Covid.
 As soon as they finished, they were called for another, final interview.
 This time there was a pashto and farsi translator, so they repeated the questions again for 20 minutes each.